-The Light.Touch.Matters project was funded by EU’s Seventh Framework Programme and is a design driven development of touch-sensitive luminous flexible surfaces for applications in care and well-being.
+Light.Touch.Matters (LTM) was a design-driven development of touch-sensitive luminous flexible surfaces for applications in care and wellbeing funded by EU.

-Light.Touch.Matters was a unique cooperation between product designers, material scientists and the industry, with 17 partners from 9 EU countries.
+LTM was a unique cooperation between product designers, material scientists and the industry, with 17 partners from 9 countries.
 LTM aimed to develop novel smart materials that allow ‘the product to become the interface’.
-These ‘LTM materials’ consist of four distinct technological components: piezo plastics for touch sensitivity, OLEDs for luminescent response, a conversion layer for modifying colour, and control electronics.
+These ‘LTM materials’ consist of four technological components: piezo plastics for touch sensitivity, OLEDs for luminescent response, a colour modifying layer, and control electronics.

-New materials take long to go from research to reality.
-In a traditional approach on materials development, opportunities for innovation are often missed.
-Design-driven material innovation promise a better way: By involving designers and end-users early on, and by developing material and application in parallel, new meanings can be explored.
+New materials have a long way to go from research to reality.
+In traditional approaches on material development, opportunities for innovation are often missed.
+Design-driven material innovation promise a better way: Involving designers and end-users early on, and developing material and application in parallel, means that new ideas can be explored.